+After I graduated from high school in Graceville, Florida, I went on to earn an Associate in Science degree from Wallace College in Dothan, Alabama.
+Following that graduation, I took a break from college to enlist in the U. S. Army, where I served three years as a chaplain assistant.
 After my discharge from the Army, I was appointed to serve a two-church, United Methodist charge in the Dothan District of the Alabama/West Florida Conference.
 I also joined the Alabama Army National Guard (AL-ARNG) soon after my discharge from active duty.
 At the same time, I resumed my education and went on to complete a dual baccalaureate degree in history and English at Troy State University (now simply called Troy University) in Troy, Alabama.
 I next received my Master of Divinity degree from Candler School of Theology at Emory University in Atlanta, Georgia.
 I was ordained an elder in The United Methodist Church in 1991.
 I served a total of 12 years as a local parish minister in the Alabama/West Florida Conference, and as a member of the AL-ARNG, before being selected by the Army Chief of Chaplain's Office in 1996 to serve on active duty as an Army chaplain.
 However, after nine-and-one-half years on active duty as an Army chaplain, I developed a couple of health issues which prompted a medical board evaluation.
 Although I was ultimately found fit for duty, the process cost me my active duty career.
 I was twice passed over for promotion to the rank of Major (the grade of O-4), so I transitioned into the Army Reserve in 2006 in hopes of getting promoted there.
 After being lost in the shuffle of paperwork and not even being considered for promotion in 2006, a timely invitation from the State Chaplain of the AL-ARNG drew me back.
 In July 2006, I transferred back into the AL-ARNG in further hopes of being promoted and so I could drill a lot closer to home.
 I was having to drive 3.5 hours one way each month for drill, or battle assembly, as they call it in the USAR.
 I was finally promoted to Major in the AL-ARNG in 2007.
-As I mentioned above, I retired from the AL-ARNG with nearly 31 years of combined active duty and reserve component service as both enlisted and commissioned officer in February 2012.
-I can hardly believe how quickly my life has passed by these past three decades!
+The heart attack I suffered in late-2007 finally demonstrated why I was unable to keep up with the daily calisthenics and running regimen I was required to do in the Army.

+Perhaps you're wondering just what it is that I believe.
+Well, I'll tell you anyway!
 I mentioned above that I am "a conservative, Christian minister."
 Let me tell you what I mean by each of those adjectives.